Ujjwal-Bajpayee/OpenScout/README.md

 # OpenScout

-OpenScout is a developer-focused Retrieval-Augmented Generation (RAG) [Perplexity Type Architecture] With MCP Integration application using Neo4j.
+OpenScout is a developer-focused Retrieval-Augmented Generation (RAG) [Perplexity Type Architecture] with MCP integration and Neo4j adapter.

 It answers natural-language questions by searching the web, fetching and extracting page content, chunking and embedding passages, storing vectors in FAISS, retrieving the most relevant passages, reranking them, and synthesizing a concise, cited answer using a pluggable LLM adapter.